 Green Line Breakout (GLB)

-I draw a green line on a monthly stock chart at an all-time high that has not been penetrated (or closed above) for three straight months.
-It generally is a good indication of a stock breaking out of its all-time high after minimum of a 3-month consolidation.
+I draw a green line on a monthly stock chart at a bar at an all-time high that has not been penetrated (or closed above) for three straight months (or 3 bars).
+It basically is a strong stock breaking out to an all-time high (ATH) after at least a 3-month consolidation.
 Green line breakout stocks, in my experience, often go on to make a series of new highs as they rocket toward the moon.

-EasyScans (Each TC2000 EasyScan produces a list of stocks that pass a set of filters) DEscribed in the order they appear in my Club.)
-These lists are for educational purposes only and stocks that are identified require additional study and research.
-(In some instances I may slightly modify these scans without changing the definition below.
-So check the filters occasionally.)
+(Each TC2000 EasyScan produces a list of stocks that pass a set of filters) These lists are for educational purposes only and stocks that are identified require additional study and research.
+(In some instances I may slightly modify these scans without changing the definition below. ) TC2000 no longer supports clubs, so you may not access these directly.

 - 10152016LBBbounceFstoch>slowhisup This scan finds all US common stocks that bounced from the lower 15.2 daily lower Bollinger band and the 10.4 daily stochastic > 10.4.4 daily stochastic and the daily MACD 12.26.9 histogram is rising and the 10wk average>30 wk average and the 30 day average is > 30 day average 3 days ago and 90 day average daily volume>100000 and 10.4 daily stochastic <60 and stock price>10.
 It is designed to find stocks possibly bouncing up off of support (BOS).